Probate is the legal process by which a deceaseds assets are all collected, valued and then distributed to the beneficiaries as stated in the will.

 The contentious probate costs cannot be approximated.
 A lot of factors go into the computation of the total cost.
 For example, the costs of contentious probate proceedings depends on the amount of time it will take to complete the proceeding.

-Also, the costs of contentious probate varies depending on the size of the estate involved.
+Also, the costs of contentious probate vary depending on the size of the estate involved.
 The costs of contentious probate could get even higher if there are specialists involved.

 This is a legal practitioner hired by a client to contest a will and follow through on any legal procedures necessary.
 A good solicitor should be a member of the Association of Contentious Trust and Probate Specialists.
 Such solicitors are specialists in wills.